wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 At the MIDIS bin centers (z = 4.5, 5.5, 6.5, 7.5), the model predicts k = \[0.367, 0.470, 0.582, 0.701] with mean 0.530, in excellent agreement with observations.

-**Figure 2** shows this mapping graphically, demonstrating how the laboratory-measured ratio β/α = 0.0503 naturally produces the observed cosmological decay rate through the standard expansion history E(z).
+**Figures 2a-2b** show this mapping graphically, demonstrating how the laboratory-measured ratio β/α = 0.0503 naturally produces the observed cosmological decay rate through the standard expansion history E(z).

 ### 2.3 Information Density: γ